TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

    To use this approach, you need access to the folder on the server's filing system that contains the root folder for the instance.

    Typically, all of the instance folders live in the `<uibRoot>` folder.
-This is at `~/.node-red/uibuilder` (where `~` is the root folder of the user ID that runs Node-RED).
+By default, this is at `~/.node-red/uibuilder` (where `~` is the root folder of the user ID that runs Node-RED).
 However, this may be different if you have turned on Node-RED's projects feature.
 You can also move the `<uibRoot>` folder using a setting in Node-RED's `settings.js` file.

    Each uibuilder node instance has a URL setting.
 This has to be unique for the instance of Node-RED and it is used as the identifier for the instance.
 That includes the folder that contains the front-end code.
 For example, if you use the URL from the first part of the walkthrough, the folder would be `~/.node-red/uibuilder/uibtest/`.

-   Editing your code and the tools to use are beyond this walkthrough.
+   Editing your code and the tools to use are beyond this walkthrough however the [web-app workflow](web-app-workflow#code-folders) page has some additional details.

 ## Choosing a template